My Independent Greece Itinerary for a 2-Week Trip

 Where to watch the sunset in Santorini 🌇

 • Oia.
-The most obvious choice.
-The sun sets directly on the sea.
-The best spot to watch the sunset is the Kastro Walls (NOT the overpriced restaurant with the same name!).
-Go there very early, at least 1 hour ahead sunset time.
-Oia is crazy packed with people and the best spots are gone fast.
+The classic choice.
+The sun drops directly into the sea.
+Best spot is the Kastro Walls (not the restaurant with the same name).
+Arrive at least an hour early: good spots go fast and the crowds are relentless.

 Where to stay in Santorini 🏨